tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 +CONFIG_KSU=y
 ```

+Then, add KernelSU calls to the kernel source, here are some patches to refer:

 ::: code-group

-Then, add KernelSU calls to the kernel source, here is a patch to refer:

 ```diff[exec.c]
 diff --git a/fs/exec.c b/fs/exec.c